Future Forum

 Future Forum is a generational caucus of Millennial and Gen Z members of Congress serving in the U.S. House of Representatives.
-Future Forum is chaired by Representative Darren Soto in the 117th Congress.
 The organization was founded in April 2015 by Representative Eric Swalwell.
-The caucus consists of 37 Members of Congress who represent congressional districts across the country.
-Future Forum's vice-chairs are Representatives Colin Allred, Haley Stevens and Sara Jacobs.
+The caucus consists of 52 Members of Congress who represent congressional districts across the country.
+Future Forum's co-chairs are Representatives Brittany Pettersen of Colorado, Morgan McGarvey of Kentucky, and Gabe Amo of Rhode Island.

 Mission

 The mission of the caucus is to address issues important to millennial and Generation Z Americans, such as college affordability, entrepreneurship, job opportunities, and climate change.
 Future Forum's work is guided by three core principles: Bridging the divide between young Americans and their government, engaging with and empowering young voters, and inspiring the next generation of leaders in public service.
 Since its inception, Future Forum members have traveled to more than 50 cities to meet with young Americans where they live, work and go to school—at universities and community colleges, business incubators, job training centers, cafes, and breweries.